mayoyamasaki/pysemeval2010/README.md

 ## PySemEval2010
 This is a yet another dataset of SemEval2010 task 8.

-Data is tuple of words, entity1 indexes and entity2 indexes.
+- Data is tuple of entity1 indexes and entity2 indexes, words and SDP(shortest dependency path).
+  - 4 training and 1 testing sentences are failed to parse dependencies, therefore I set the None.
-Target is tuple of relation class and direction.
+- Target is tuple of relation class and direction.

 ## Example